aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 <details>

-<summary> Section 1 - Introduction to open-source EDA, OpenLANE and Sky130 PDK </summary>
+<summary> Day 1 - Introduction to open-source EDA, OpenLANE and Sky130 PDK </summary>

 1. Run 'picorv32a' design synthesis using OpenLANE flow and generate necessary outputs.
 Commands to invoke the OpenLANE flow and perform synthesis